 However, persistent noise between the hours of 11pm and 7am could be considered as antisocial behaviour.

 It must occur regularly and continue over a time – it is not enough for the noise to be annoying or disturbing.

 If your neighbour is causing problems, we recommend talking to them as soon as possible about anything they are doing that’s affecting you.
 This is often the best way to sort out any issues.

 If the behaviour keeps happening, the situation worsens or you feel that you or someone else is at risk, please contact the police online or by calling 999.

-Once you have a criminal reference number, please contact our customer service centre on 0300 456 9996 to report the incident.
+Once you have a criminal reference number, please get in touch with our customer service centre by calling 0300 456 9996 to report the incident.